When Should You Put a Christmas Cactus in the Dark?

 Consistency is Key: Stick to the Plan

 Once you start this routine, it’s important to be consistent.
-Any variation—like skipping a day or reducing the number of dark hours—can throw off the plant’s internal clock and potentially delay blooming.
+Any variation, such as skipping a day or reducing the number of dark hours, can throw off the internal clock of the plant and potentially delay blooming.

 Do You Repeat the Cycle?